spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 1. Launch it by pressing the `play` button, as the following image shows:
    ![Restart Composed Task](images/SCDF-composed-task-restart.png)
-1. When the launch page appears press the `Launch the task` button.
+1. When the launch page appears press the `LAUNCH TASK` button.
 1. Once `my-composed-task` has completed executing, we can see that `task-b` was marked `ERROR`, meaning the application returned a non-zero `exitCode`.
 We can verify this by clicking the **Executions** tab at the top of the page and viewing the task executions.
 Note that `my-composed-task-task-b` has been marked with an exit code of `1`.
 This means that this task app returned a non-zero exit code, which stopped the composed task execution.
     ![Restart_Composed_Task_Failed_Child](images/SCDF-composed-task-restart-execution-fail.png)
    Once we have resolved the problem that caused the failure, we can restart `my-composed-task` and the composed task runner identifies the task app that failed and re-runs it and then continues executing the DSL from that point.